DFE-Digital/social-work-induction-programme-digital-service/README.md

 - [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=csharpier.CSharpier) - `Configure Reformat with CSharpier on Save under Tools | Options | CSharpier | General`
 - [JetBrains Rider](https://plugins.jetbrains.com/plugin/18243-csharpier) - `Configure CSharpier to Run on Save under Preferences/Settings | Tools | CSharpier`

+## LOCALDEV assumptions

+The setup process assumes a LOCALDEV environment using [Ubuntu 24.04](https://ubuntu.com/blog/tag/ubuntu-24-04-lts) under [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/about).
+All of the SWPDP developers were using this type of environment.

+**Developers using a Mac environment will need to alter these instructions, as required.**

 ## Starting LOCALDEV

 Once the **LOCALDEV one-time installation** has been run once, the following commands will bring up the service: